-Transfer students who have completed all of their Core electives or who have already taken the course in their major that is designated WI may be exempted from the WI course in their major.
+Transfer students who have completed all of the Mode of Inquiry requirements may be exempted from taking the third (non-major) WI course.
+Transfers who have already taken the course in their major that is designated WI may be exempted from taking the corresponding MI course in the major.